JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 General Tips for HPC Systems
 ----------------------------

 Many HPC systems do not allow you to run MPI jobs from the login nodes.
-So, after building JEDI, you'll have to run the tests either in batch mode through a job submission program such as :code:`sbatch` or by accessing a batch node interactively through a program such as :code:`salloc`.
-Often these batch nodes do not have access to the internet.
-So, after you build JEDI, you may need to run the following command from a login node:
+So, after building JEDI, you'll have to run the tests either in batch mode through a job submission program such as :code:`slurm` via :code:`sbatch` directives, or by accessing a batch compute node interactively through a program such as :code:`salloc`.
+Often these batch nodes do not have access to the internet; after you build JEDI, you may need to run the following command from a login node:

 .. code :: bash